rzadevv/Palintrace/docs/semantics.md

 held-out evaluation would still be required before making any performance claim.
 The internal contradiction checker still does not exist.

+## Simultaneous-compatibility reframing probe

+Ordinary claim-to-claim NLI failed the Part 4F2 high-precision gate.
+Part 4G changes the semantic question rather than adding a score threshold: it asks whether two explicitly rendered memory claims can both be true as stated.
+The premise wording, hypothesis, relation mapping, and aggregation rule were frozen before model outputs.
+The premise is exactly `Memory claim 1: <CLAIM_1>`, a newline, and `Memory claim 2: <CLAIM_2>`; the hypothesis is exactly `These two memory claims can both be true as stated.` NLI entailment maps to `compatible`, contradiction maps to `incompatible`, and neutral maps to `uncertain`; scores remain diagnostic only.
+The pair is rendered in both claim orders.
+It is `incompatible` only when both renderings are incompatible, `compatible` only when both are compatible, and otherwise `uncertain`.

+The pre-frozen readiness gate requires at least five of six clear incompatibilities, no false incompatibilities among twelve compatible pairs or six temporal-compatible pairs, at least ten of twelve compatible pairs labeled compatible, and at least five of six temporal-compatible pairs labeled compatible.
+This remains a development probe, not benchmark performance, and no internal contradiction checker or production compatibility judge exists.

+Part 2 `conflict_relation = exclusive_value` is mutation and gold-generation context, not
+detector-visible evidence.
+A future checker must never use it.
+A controlled mutation is suitable for semantic detector evaluation only when incompatibility is recoverable from detector-visible normalized content and state.
+Cases whose incompatibility depends on hidden mutation assumptions must be excluded or separately marked in future benchmark construction.

 ## Isolation

 Production semantic code depends only on normalized models.
 It does not import checkers or mutation